CasparKielwein/Aaargh/Classes.md

 Their higher level spell abilities tend to be modifications of a common spell.

 Druid have the strongest force movement disciplines of all caster classes.
-They focus on poison and storm damage, while Godsworn focus on fire damage- Druid spells do less damage than Godsworn spells on average.
+They focus on poison and storm damage, while Godsworn focus on fire damage, Druid spells do less damage than Godsworn spells on average.

 ### Proficiencies
-__Skill Proficiency:__ Choose three skills from the following: Stealth, Nature, Heal, Perception __Armor Proficiency:__ Druids are proficient with Light Armor.
+__Skill Proficiency:__ Choose three skills from the following: Stealth, Nature, Heal, Perception

 __Starting Hit Points:__ 6 + Tough
 __Hit Points per Level:__ 3